ygd182/eye_exercises/README.md

 Can create, modify or delete users
 Can see exercise list and play exercises

-Common user: Can see exercise list and play exercises
+Common user: User privileges.
+Can see exercise list and play exercises

+To run an exercise the browser needs to be in fullscreen mode, so the app width and height is the same as the screen.